Atvaark/Emurado/README.md

 A console application that hosts the webserver, the webservice and the log server.

 ### HaloOnline.Server.App
-An AngularJS single page web application for managing the server.
+An AngularJS single page web application for account management.

 ### HaloOnline.Server.Common
 An assembly for storing common types.